arthurbalbao/HairAging/README.md

       <img src =https://user-images.githubusercontent.com/31601033/226068711-992c515b-4e2c-4af8-ac5e-69a946a81bb6.png>
       </p>
       <p align="center">
-      Fig.3 - Hair aging material parameters.
+      Fig.4 - Hair aging material parameters.
        </p>
  where:

-- `Beta1`: variable defined in the original formulation for hair aging in our paper, influences the hair aging rate.
-Can be manually adjusted to allow for aster or slower aging rate in all hairs.
+- `Beta1`: influences the hair aging rate.
+Can be manually adjusted to allow for faster or slower aging rate in all hairs.
-- `GreyAmount`: describes the ratio Grey/White hairs, or the percentage of hairs that will turn grey instead of white.
+- `GreyAmount`: describes the grey/white hairs ratio, or the percentage of hairs that will turn grey instead of white.
 - `GreyDesatAmount, WhiteDesatAmount`: The desaturation percentage for grey/white hairs.
 - `GreyMaxMelanin, WhiteMaxMelanin` : The maximum amount of melanin a grey/white hair should have.
 - `GreyMinMelanin, WhiteMinMelanin` : The minimum amount of melanin a grey/white hair should have.